jassalarjan/AetherTrack/NOTIFICATION_TROUBLESHOOTING.md

 - If `null`, service worker is not registered

 **To manually register:**
-1. Close all TaskFlow tabs
+1. Close all AetherTrack tabs
-2. Reopen TaskFlow
+2. Reopen AetherTrack
 3. Check again

 ### Step 5: Verify Notification Service